Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater guppy fish

-If you just want them as a pet and have no intention of breeding them, then go for males as they are more vibrant and colorful than the female Guppies.
-You can feed your Guppy either a pre-made mixture of plants and animals available in the market or make it yourself as it is not that difficult to do.
+If you just want them as a pet and have no intention of breeding them, then go for males, as they are more vibrant and colorful than the female Guppies.
+You can feed your Guppy fish either a pre-made mixture of plants and animals available in the market or make it yourself as it is not that difficult to do.

 4. Mollies